firasAltayeb/mini-flutter-projects/README.md

 ## Chat App

-Provides a simple interface where users can create an account, log in and send messages to all the users with an account.
-This project uses a whole suite of Firebase tools: authentication to store users' login details, storage to store users' profile pictures, Firestore database to store chat messages and meta-data and messaging to notify users of new chat messages.
+An app that allows users to create accounts, log in, and send messages to all registered users.
+It uses Firebase Authentication for login, Storage for profile pictures, Firestore for chat messages and metadata, and Firebase Messaging for notifications.

 <table>
   <tr>